eslint-config-standard vs eslint-config-airbnb vs eslint-config-xo

 Select XO if you want a configuration that combines the benefits of Standard with additional features like TypeScript support and a focus on modern JavaScript.
 It also provides a customizable experience while maintaining a strong emphasis on code quality.

-README for eslint-config-airbnb
+README for eslint-config-standard

 Usage